nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

     o	Target Business Outcomes and Winning Plan Strategies (specific to the Industry)

-We introduce a Link to the documentation that can help the EA to support these activities – FIR workstream working on the content – Additional discussion where to allocate the content, either in LeanIX as a Diagram, or attached doc
+We introduce a Link to the documentation that can help the EA to support these activities – FIR workstream working on the content – Additional discussion where to allocate the content, either in LeanIX as a Diagram, or attached doc.
 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/FIR_1.png)

-6. Questionnaires from the North Start Service must be adjusted by Industry requirements-> HAS TO BE DONE!!!!!! -> FIR -> BRIDGE EA should link to the Questionnaries by Industry
+6. Objective: Questionnaires from the North Start Service must be adjusted by Industry requirements-> HAS TO BE DONE!!!!!! -> FIR -> BRIDGE EA should link to the Questionnaries by Industry.

-7. [The EA should be in the position to create the ‘Stakeholder Map’ in LeanIX](https://demo-eu-1.leanix.net/SYMPHONY/dashboard/c7612e76-db4f-4d7d-b253-41040bdaeff9) -> BRIDGE EA can redirect the EA to the Factsheets required to build this report
+7. Objective: [The EA should be in the position to create the ‘Stakeholder Map’ in LeanIX](https://demo-eu-1.leanix.net/SYMPHONY/dashboard/c7612e76-db4f-4d7d-b253-41040bdaeff9) -> BRIDGE EA can redirect the EA to the Factsheets required to build this report
+   	Artifact:
 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/stakeholdermap.png)

-8. The EA using the ‘Strategy Recommender’ (tool available in the BRIDGE EA) to Get points of discussion with the Industry Stakeholders in regards Strategy recommendations
+9. Objective: The EA using the ‘Strategy Recommender’ (tool available in the BRIDGE EA) to get points of discussion with the Industry Stakeholders in regards Strategy recommendations

-9. Identification of Goals, Strategic Priorities supporting those goals and Value Drivers to achieve the Strategic Priorities discussed and agreed with Customer Key Stakeholders
+10. Objective: Identification of Goals, Strategic Priorities supporting those goals and Value Drivers to achieve the Strategic Priorities discussed and agreed with Customer Key Stakeholders

-10. Creating the ‘Business Strategy Report’ in LeanIX -> [The Platform can redirect the EA to the Factsheets required to build this report](https://demo-eu-1.leanix.net/SYMPHONY/dashboard/c7612e76-db4f-4d7d-b253-41040bdaeff9)
+	Artifact: Creating the ‘Business Strategy Report’ in LeanIX -> [The Platform can redirect the EA to the Factsheets required to build this report](https://demo-eu-1.leanix.net/SYMPHONY/dashboard/c7612e76-db4f-4d7d-b253-41040bdaeff9)
 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/businessstrategyreport.png)

-11. The EA should create the ‘Business Model Canvas’.
+12. The EA should create the ‘Business Model Canvas’.
 This Artifact must be created by Industry to better support the EA’s (FIR identify as GAP) -> [Link to the Diagrams section in LeanIX](https://demo-eu-1.leanix.net/SYMPHONY/diagrams/freedraw/e7d093a7-ee35-4754-9fbf-8c6486faeb15?returnUrl=%2Fdiagrams%2Foverview%2Fcategory%2Ffreedraw)
 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/modelcanvas.png)